rschwess/tutorial_dl_for_genomics/dl_for_genomics_tutorial_notebook.md

 * Would a second layer be beneficial?

-* You could bias the network architechture with some biological knowledge: How long are transcription factor binding motifs in general and what would be an appropriate filter_width then?
+* You could also bias the network architechture with some biological knowledge: How long are transcription factor binding motifs in general and what would be an appropriate filter_width then?

 * (Hint: you can do pretty well in 5 - 10 epochs with minor tweaks!)